 I used to run taiko.scot as an online taiko resource for Scotland.
 I’m no longer actively maintaining the website but you can still visit it using the menu above.
 For now, I’m using taiko.scot to let people know about the taiko projects I’m currently involved in, which are:

-Painted X-Ray: my main music project just now, a Glasgow-based band with taiko (myself and Georgie White), guitar (Jer Reid), bass (Ali Begbie) and violin (Rafe Fitzpatrick).
-Skins and strings basically.
+Painted X-Ray: a Glasgow-based band with taiko, guitar (Jer Reid), bass (Ali Begbie) and violin (Rafe Fitzpatrick): skins and strings basically.
 “A band with taiko at its heart.”

 2taiko: a duo I started with Yumi Célia when we lived in Montréal, Canada.
 She’s now in France and Japan and we still get together now and again, most recently for La Nuit des Ours festival in the French Alps, playing taiko by a river beneath the mountains and the stars.
 “It takes two to taiko.”